Cities start fighting rental crisis triggered by overtourism – DW – 09/19/2024

 With the stunning Sagrada Familia basilica, whimsical Parc Guell, and the historic old town, it's no surprise that Barcelona is one of the most popular tourist destinations in the world.

 In 2023, 15.6 million holidaymakers visited the Spanish city.
-Yet such high tourist numbers have had serious consequences for the city, as locals struggle to find affordable accommodation because appartments are transformed into vacation rentals.
+Yet such high tourist numbers have seriously affected the city, as locals struggle to find affordable accommodation because apartments are transformed into vacation rentals.

 "This is the biggest problem in our city," Mayor Jaume Collboni said at a June press conference.

-He then caused a sensation by announcing that the city would no longer renew vacation rental licences and also not grant any new ones.
+He then caused a sensation by announcing that the city would no longer renew vacation rental licenses and also not grant any new ones.

-Barcelona currently has more than 10,000 short-term rental apartments but by November 2028, when the last licences expire, it won't have any.
+Barcelona currently has more than 10,000 short-term rental apartments, but when the last licenses expire in November 2028, it will not have any.

-According to Collboni, rent in Barcelona has gone up by more than two-thirds, or 68%, in the past ten years, while the price of buying a property has increased by 38%.
+According to Collboni, rent in Barcelona has increased by more than two-thirds, or 68%, in the past 10 years, while the price of buying a property has increased by 38%.

 "For people who earn an average income, this has become a real problem," he said.

-Konstantin Kholodilin, a reseacher at the German Institute for Economic Research, studies the impact of vacation rentals on the real estate market.
+Konstantin Kholodilin, a researcher at the German Institute for Economic Research, studies the impact of vacation rentals on the real estate market.

 "The more vacation apartments there are, the more rent rises," he said.

-He says on average, the rise is between 2-3%, although this varies depending on the location.
-Vacation rentals have also made real estate prices increase, as buyers are interested in investing in properties they can rent to tourists.
+He says the rise is 2-3% on average, although this varies depending on the location.
+Vacation rentals have also increased real estate prices, as buyers are interested in investing in properties they can rent to tourists.

 The vacation rental market has boomed since the emergence of Airbnb and other short-term rental sites.
-According to the European statistics office, Eurostat, online platforms arranged more than 700 million overnight stays in the EU in 2023.
-That's a 66% increase over the 440 million stays recoreded in 2018.
+According to Eurostat, the European statistics office, online platforms arranged more than 700 million overnight stays in the EU in 2023.
+That's a 66% increase over the 440 million stays recorded in 2018.

 According to the German Holiday Home Association, almost half of overnight stays made by tourists in Germany are in short-term rentals instead of hotels.